lyteword/chspurgeon-tod/volume-5/psalm-113.md

 **Verse 1.** *Praise ye the LORD.
 Praise.* The wllh is repeated.
 This repetition is not without significance.
 It is for the purpose of waking us up out of our torpor.
 We are all too dull and slow in considering and praising the blessings of God.
 There is, therefore, necessity for these stimuli.
 Then this repetition signifies assiduity and perseverance in sounding forth the praises of God.
 It is not sufficient once and again to praise God, but his praises ought to be always sung in the Church.— *Mollerus.*

 **Verse 1.** *Praise ye the Lord.* This praising God rests not in the mere speculation or idle contemplation of the Divine excellence, floating only in the brain, or gliding upon the tongue, but in such quick and lively apprehensions of them as to sink down into the heart, and there beget affections suitable to them; for it will make us love him for his goodness, respect him for his greatness, fear him for his justice, dread him for his power, adore him for his wisdom, and for all his attributes make us live in constant awe and obedience to him.
-This is to praise God, without which all other courting and complimenting of him is but mere flattery and hypocrisy...God Almighty endowed us with higher and nobler faculties than other creatures, for this end, that we should set forth his praise; for though other things were made to administer the matter and occasion, yet man alone was designed and qualified to exercise the act of glorifying God...In short, God Almighty hath so closely twisted his own glory and our happiness together, that at the same time we advance the one we promote the other.— *Matthew Hole,* 1730.
+This is to praise God, without which all other courting and complimenting of him is but mere flattery and hypocrisy...
+God Almighty endowed us with higher and nobler faculties than other creatures, for this end, that we should set forth his praise; for though other things were made to administer the matter and occasion, yet man alone was designed and qualified to exercise the act of glorifying God...
+In short, God Almighty hath so closely twisted his own glory and our happiness together, that at the same time we advance the one we promote the other.— *Matthew Hole,* 1730.

 **Verse 1.** *Praise, O ye servants of the LORD.* From the exhortation to praise God, and the declaration of his deserving to be praised; learn, that as it is all men's duty to praise the Lord, so in special it is the duty of his ministers, and officers of his house.
 First, because their office doth call for the discharge of it publicly.
 Next, because as they should be best acquainted with the reasons of his praise, so also should they be the fittest instruments to declare it.
 And lastly, because the ungodly are deaf unto the exhortation, and dumb in the obedience of it; therefore when he hath said, *"Praise ye the Lord, "* he subjoins, *"Praise, O ye servants of the Lord."* — *David Dickson.*